-Format: An intense, two stages-course, with a mix of technical and theoretical lectures and, hands-on exercises and special topic lectures.
+Format: An intense, two stages-course, with a mix of technical and theoretical lectures and hands-on exercises.
 The first module (three days) will provide an introduction to spatial databases and SQL (using PostgreSQL/PostGIS as reference database system).
 The second module (five days) will focus onto wildlife tracking data management, with ample reference to use and integration of remote sensing datasets, and statistical analysis through R. The two modules can be joined independently, or in combination.
-Basic knowldge of SQL and spatial databases is however essential to follow the second part.
+Basic knowledge of SQL and spatial databases are however essential to follow the second part.